 Fill the container with cold water, which ideally would be filtered.
 Depending on your local water minerality you may want to use filtered water.
 This will result in a more vibrant and complex tea.

 Afterward, you simply chill the tea for about 8 hours before drinking.
 In this time the tea will have peaked in intensity and taste great!
 You will not need to strain the tea from the leaves, as a longer steeping time will not turn your tea bitter or otherwise unpleasant as long as you chill the container.

 Sweetening The Tea

 Some of you may want to sweeten the cold brew afterward.
 I believe that good tea should always be enjoyed as it is and not be sweetened or mixed with milk.
 But if you want to sweeten your cold brew, I suggest using less than 50 Milliliters per Liter of tea.

 Oolong tea is by far the most versatile tea to use when cold brewing.
 You have many teas to choose from and can get anything from a mild and floral cold brew with a Tie Guan Yin to roasted, fruity and mineral cold brew with Dancong or Wuyi Rock Tea.

 White tea, especially aged variants, will result in a rather sweet and fruity cold brew.
 Using very high amounts of white tea may result in a slight bitterness, so choose between 6 and 8 grams per liter for your brewing.

-Black tea is another prominent example with cold brews.
-Some of the darker oolong tea variants are quite close to black teas, but hardly compare to the intense malt and cocoa taste of a Jin Jun Mei.
-For this you would use as much as 12 grams per liter.
+Black tea is another prominent option for cold brews.
+Some of the darker oolong tea variants are quite close to black teas but hardly compare to the intense malt and cocoa taste of a Jin Jun Mei.
+For this, you would use as much as 12 grams per liter.